carpentries-incubator/better-research-software/episodes/02-better-start-version-control.md

 .git
 ```

-If you delete it, your directory will stop being a repository,
-and it will lose your history of changes.
+If you delete it, your directory will stop being a repository, and it will lose your history of changes.
-You never need to look into `.git` yourself --
-Git adds useful commands to do that, which are covered later on.
+You never need to look into or modify `.git` yourself -- Git has useful commands to do that, which are covered later on.

 ::::::::::::::::::::::::::::::::::::::::::::::::::